 WJU has a cafe and food services for students that are reasonably priced.
 WJU requires all students living on campus to purchase a meal plan (included in their room and board fee).
-Students living in the traditional residence halls participate in a full meal plan (19 meals/week); Students living in WJU apartments participate in a \$500 declining balance meal plan, per semester.
+Students living in the traditional residence halls participate in a \$500 declining balance meal plan, per semester.